Short-term health plans in Colorado

 Extensive new regulations took effect in April 2019

 In 2018, Colorado regulators began working on new regulations for short-term health insurance plans.
 There was a hearing about the new proposed rules in December, and Colorado’s Insurance Commissioner approved the new regulations in January 2019.
 They took effect on April 1, 2019, and include the following changes:

 - Short-term plans have to charge older adults no more than three times as much as they charge younger adults.
 Short-term plans are generally not available after a person is 64, but a quick check of plans that were available in Colorado in early 2019 showed that some insurers were charging a 64-year-old up to seven times as much as a 21-year-old.

 - Short-term plans have to be guaranteed-issue.
 Insurers can no longer reject applicants based on their medical history.
-This is a huge change, as short-term plans previously based eligibility on a series of basic health screening questions (this is an example of one company’s pre-screening questions; applicants who answered yes to any of those questions were not eligible for coverage, that had to change as of April, which was a major factor in the exodus of all short-term insurers from Colorado).
+This was a huge change, as short-term plans previously based eligibility on a series of basic health screening questions (this is an example of one company’s pre-screening questions; applicants who answered yes to any of those questions were not eligible for coverage).
+That had to change as of April, which was a major factor in the exodus of all short-term insurers from Colorado.

 - Short-term plans can still exclude pre-existing conditions, but pre-existing conditions are defined in the regulations as a condition that was diagnosed, treated, or symptomatic in the 12 previous months.

-- Short-term plans have to cover not only state-mandated benefits (this was already required, as noted above), but also the ACA’s essential health benefits.
+- Short-term plans have to cover not only state-mandated healthcare benefits (this was already required pre-2019), but also the ACA’s essential health benefits.
 This is part of Colorado Revised Statute 10-16-102(22), and that provision applies to short-term plans as of April 2019.
 So short-term plans can no longer avoid covering prescription drugs or mental health care, which was previously common in the industry.

 Extensive rate filing requirements already included a minimum loss ratio rule, but was strengthened as of April 2019